shiftrot/droidvim/README.md

 The `build` branch will be rebased to the `master` branch.

 This code is based on the "[Terminal Emulator for Android](https://github.com/jackpal/Android-Terminal-Emulator)".
-By selecting the "terminal" flavor, you can build the "Terminal Emulator for Android" compatible application with various functions of the DroidVim.
+By choosing the `terminal` flavor, you can build the "Terminal Emulator for Android" compatible application with various functions of the DroidVim.

 # Licensing